apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 const datasetIdToProcess = payload?.resource?.defaultDatasetId ?? datasetId;
 ```

-In the example, we're focusing on accessing a run's default dataset, but the approach would be similar for any other field.
+In the above example, we're focusing on accessing a run's default dataset, but the approach would be similar for any other field.

 ## Making your Actor available to other users